-US gamers sue to block Microsoft’s Activision buyout
+US gamers sue to block Microsoft’s Activision buyout, but majority in UK fine with it

-(Pocket-lint) - A group of gamers have teamed up to sue in an attempt to stop Microsoft's buyout of Activision Blizzard.
+A group of gamers have teamed up to sue in an attempt to stop Microsoft's buyout of Activision Blizzard.

 Reuters reports that a complaint filed in a federal court in California states that the deal could substantially lessen competition or create a monopoly in violation of the Clayton Act.